jmandel/smart-on-fhir-installer/README.md

 ---

+## Notes

-*Note:* While, by default, the install process will not enable SSL, the script can be configured to generate self-signed SSL certificates for the servers and enable secure HTTP.
+While, by default, the install process will not enable SSL, the script can be configured to generate self-signed SSL certificates for the servers and enable secure HTTP.
 You can inject your own sertificates in the build process too.
 Should you choose to try the self-signed certificates, please be aware that you will get a number of trust warning in your